garvin-stack/IRremote/README.md

 - Open PlatformIO IDE(click on the icon on the side) and create a project
 - Select Board: Expressif ESP32 Dev Module and Framework: Arduino
 - Go to PlatformIO IDE Libraries and add IRremote project by Armin Joachimsmeyer
-- In the platform.ini file put in monitor_speed = 115200
+- In the platform.ini file type in monitor_speed = 115200
 - Git clone this repository
 - Delete the old src file and move src folder out of IRremote folder from repository
 - Go into workspace and run >Tasks: Run Build Task and select PlatformIO: Build filename